0n0w1c/electric-grid/faq.md

+#### The Why, what does the overhaul of the electric network accomplish?
+The wiring rules are not a challenge per se, but they intentionally modify how the electric poles connect.
+And a significant reason is to limit the number of manual wire disconnections.
+Attempting to build with isolated electric networks, using vanilla wiring, can be [insert word].
+The wiring rules will not prevent electric network short-circuits, but they will help.

+#### About existing blueprints?
+Why I tagged this mod as an Overhaul, the power distribution portion will likely need to be modified.

 #### What is this high voltage and low voltage nonsense?
 Just an attempt to be thematic, it is equally correct to refer to them as: input/output, source/target, production/consumption, etc.